polkadot-fellows/RFCs/text/0031-corejam.md

 At some point later `T+r+i+a` (where `a` is the time to distribute the fragments of the Work Package and report their archival to the next Relay-chain Block Author) the Availability Protocol has concluded and the Relay-chain Block Author of the time brings this information on-chain in the form of a bitfield in which an entry flips from zero to one.
 At this point we can say that the Work Report's Package is *Available*.

-Finally, at some point later still `T+r+i+a+o`, the Results of the Work Package are aggregated into groups of Work Classes, and then *Pruned* and *Accumulated* into the common state of the Relay-chain.
+Finally, at some point later still `T+r+i+a+o`, the Results of the Work Package are aggregated into groups of Servicees, and then *Pruned* and *Accumulated* into the common state of the Relay-chain.
 This process is known as *Integration* (in the fixed-function parachains model, this is known as "inclusion") and is irreversible within any given fork.
 Additional latency from being made *Available* to being *Integrated* (i.e. the `o` component) may be incurred due to ordering requirements, though it is expected to be zero in the variant of this proposal to be implemented initially (see **Work Package Ordering**, later).

 ### Collect-Refine

 The first two stages of the CoreJam process are *Collect* and *Refine*. *Collect* refers to the collection and authorization of Work Packages (collections of items together with an authorization) to utilize a Polkadot Core. *Refine* refers to the performance of computation according to the Work Packages in order to yield *Work Results*.
-Finally, each Validator Group member attests to a Work Package yielding a series of Work Results and these Attestations form the basis for bringing the Results on-chain and integrating them into the Polkadot (and in particular the Work Class's) state which happens in the following stages.
+Finally, each Validator Group member attests to a Work Package yielding a series of Work Results and these Attestations form the basis for bringing the Results on-chain and integrating them into the Polkadot (and in particular the Service's) state which happens in the following stages.

 #### Collection and `is_authorized`